 37 Metroids Left

 Now that using the Spider Ball to ascend led to success, why stop there?
 You go up a bit and see an enemy circling in the air.
 The developers didn’t put an enemy there just for fun.
 It’s another signpost.
-I continued forward, finding more enemies until I reach a life recharge station, just there in the middle of the level’s ceiling.
+I continued forward, finding more enemies until I reach a life recharge station, just there on the middle of the level’s ceiling.
 Slightly further there’s even a missile recharge station on the same ceiling.
-At this point I was completely enraptured.
+At this point I was completely enraptured as a kid.
 If this ceiling hid such wonderful secrets, what else were the other ceilings of this game hiding?
-Now what I did as a kid was to proceed to Spider Ball every single wall of every new room I entered in the game.
+Now what I did was to use the Spider Ball on every single wall of every new room I entered in the game.
 AA batteries be damned, I explored every nook and cranny.
 I might as well have played a puzzle exploration game featuring the Spider Ball with some light travelling using the armoured form of Samus.